sportsdunia logo

 Kazuyoshi Miura (Image credit:@ESPN FC/X)

-Kazuyoshi Miura, nicknamed King Kazu, is a 57-year-old Japanese footballer.
-He is the first player to win the IFFHS Asia’s Footballer of the Year.
-Miura played 89 games for Japan from 1990 to 2010 and found the net 55 times.
+Kazuyoshi Miura, nicknamed King Kazu, is a 58-year-old Japanese footballer renowned for 4 decade 4-decade-long professional career.
+He is the first player to win the prestigious IFFHS Asia’s Footballer of the Year.
+Miura played 89 games for Japan from 1990 to 2010 and found the net 55 times at the international level.
+Interestingly, Miura is one of the oldest active players in the world.

 He currently plays for Atletico Suzuka in the Japan Football League.

-Miura has made 727 appearances at club level and scored 195 goals.
-He holds the record for the oldest player to score in a professional football league and is also the oldest professional footballer in the world at 57.
-Considered one of the best Japanese football players in history.
+Miura has nearly made 727 appearances at the club level and scored 195 goals.
+Miura holds the record for the oldest player to score in a professional football league and is also the oldest professional footballer in the world at 58.
+The Japanese icon is widely considered one of the best Japanese football players in history.

 AppsGoalsAssistsNotable ClubsTitles